Alecrim/AlecrimCoreData/README.md

 You can use `ContextOptions` class for a custom configuration.

+#### App Extensions

+See `Samples` folder for a configuration example for use in the main app and its extensions.

 #### iCloud Core Data sync

 See `Samples` folder for a configuration example for iCloud Core Data sync.